 In 1868, Shitama Shingo Munetsuga, Sōsuishi-ryū’s 12th Inheritor, started Senbondori – the ‘thousand-point challenge’.
 It is a tradition designed to test the absolute physical and mental endurance of a challenger and is upheld by the SJJK and Sekiryūkan to this day.
 Those challenging must fight 1000 jūdō or jūjutsu matches against a group of opponents, in a single day.
 It takes between 5 and 9 hours to complete.

 By invitation, Senbondori is open to all SJJK members of black belt rank and is held every few years.
 Only a select number of people have successfully completed it.
 Senbondori is always presided over by the Sōsuishi-ryū Headmaster.
-It is normally conducted at Sekiryūkan in Fukuoka but has also been held at the NY Seibukan on occasion, since 2004.
+It is normally conducted at Sekiryūkan in Fukuoka but has also been held at the Seibukan Dojo (New York) on occasion, since 2004.